bptlab/chimera/README.md

 * Usage of external APIs via webservice tasks

 ## Getting started
 The easiest way to try out Chimera is using the publicly available instance at https://bpt-lab.org/chimera-demo, which contains several exemplary case models demonstrating the features of Chimera.
 Please refer to the [user guide](https://bptlab.github.io/chimera) on how to start and enact cases.
+For developers: the architecture of Chimera is explained in the [developer documentation in the wiki](https://github.com/bptlab/chimera/wiki/DevDoc).

 The following instructions will get the Chimera case engine up and running on your local machine.